WeblateOrg/weblate/docs/admin/continuous.rst

 the remote repository.
 Weblate can be also be configured to automatically push changes on every commit (this is default, see :ref:`component-push_on_commit`).
-If you do not want changes to be pushed automatically, you can do that manually under :guilabel:`Repository maintenance` or using API via :option:`wlc push`.
+If you do not want changes to be pushed automatically, you can do that manually under :guilabel:`Repository maintenance` or using the API via :option:`wlc push`.

 The push options differ based on the :ref:`vcs` used, more details are found in that chapter.